kev-fung/Oxford-Temperature-Prediction/README.md

 # Oxford Temperature Prediction

-A C++ program built on a hard-coded implementation of the linear regression algorithm to forecast daily temperatures in Oxford, UK.
+A C++ program built on a hard-coded implementation of the linear regression algorithm to forecast daily temperatures in Oxford, UK 🌦.

 ## How to run
 1. Change linear regression model in main cpp if required.